 GPA: 92.06/100.0, Ranking: 3/162

-T. Xue, M. Rubinstein, N. Wadhwa, A. Levin, F. Durand, W. T. Freeman, “RefractionWiggles for Measuring Fluid Depth and Velocity from Video”, accepted by European Conference on Computer Vision Zurich (ECCV) 2014, Oral.
-[PDF] [Website]
+T. Xue, M. Rubinstein, N. Wadhwa, A. Levin, F. Durand, W. T. Freeman, “RefractionWiggles for Measuring Fluid Depth and Velocity from Video”, in the Proceedings of European Conference on Computer Vision Zurich (ECCV) 2014, Oral.
+[PDF] [Slides] [Data] [Website]

-T. Xue, Y. Li, J. Liu., X. Tang, “Example-Based 3D Object Reconstruction from Line Drawings”, accepted by IEEE Computer Society Conference on Computer Vision and Patter Recognition (CVPR) 2012.
+T. Xue, Y. Li, J. Liu., X. Tang, “Example-Based 3D Object Reconstruction from Line Drawings”, in the Proceedings of IEEE Computer Society Conference on Computer Vision and Patter Recognition (CVPR) 2012.
 [PDF] [Poster] [Dataset]

 T. Xue, J. Liu, X. Tang, "Symmetric Piecewise Planar Object Reconstruction from a Single Image," in Proceedings of IEEE Computer Society Conference on Computer Vision and Patter Recognition (CVPR) 2011.
 [PDF]